Vashon Artists in Schools

 In addition to the classroom-based Direct Learning Residencies we also support student-created Public Art Projects in our community, as well as Artist Mentorships.
 Mentorships give teachers an opportunity to become students themselves as they deepen their experience of art and creativity and broaden their skills base for teaching in their own classrooms by working directly with master teaching artists.

-How it Works
+How It Works

-Each fall, VISD teachers K-12 are invited to apply for an artist in residence.
-The application is released in late September, with a due date in early November.
+Each fall, VISD teachers preK-12 have access to a roster of vetted teaching artists and are invited to apply for a residency.
 Teachers are encouraged to work closely with an artist partner in developing the application.
-A committee, including staff-members from Vashon Center for the Arts and Vashon Island School District, make funding decisions in early December.
-Program residencies range from 10-40 hours, taking place between January and May.
+A committee, including staff-members from Vashon Center for the Arts and Vashon Island School District, make funding decisions in early November.
+Residencies range from 10-40 hours and typically take place between December and June.

 2023-24 VAIS Project Application (Applications Closed: Please Contact VAIS Mgr. for special projects.)

 VAIS Project About to Hatch at the Judd Creek Headwaters